The Peculiarities of the UK in Comparison to the US

 There are several small differences we have run across in restrooms around the UK.
 It may be a taboo subject to get into, but hey, we’ll go for it.

-- If the switch is inside the restroom, it’s probably on a pull string.
+If the switch is inside the restroom, it’s probably on a pull string.

-- Toilets can be a bit finicky when you try to flush them.
+We’ve found that many toilets can be a bit finicky when you try to flush them.
 We find we have to wiggle the handle occasionally and then firmly flush and hold.
 Sometimes you have to do it a couple times to get it to flush.
 We suspect it’s because toilets have two different amounts of water that are used depending on how far down you depress the toilet lever.

-- Shower doors only cover the front half of the shower and tub.
+Shower doors only cover the front half of the shower and tub.

-We know they exist, and it may be because we walk and take public transport way more than we drive, but we have yet to see a highway here like highways are in the US.
-We grew up with eight to fourteen lane freeways in California, so to not see these massive concrete highways is refreshing.
+We know they exist in England, and it may be because we walk and take public transport way more than we drive, but we have yet to see a highway in the UK like the large highways we’re used to in the US.
+We grew up with eight to fourteen lane freeways in California, so to not see these massive concrete highways is refreshing!

-So it’s a good thing that cars are smaller here.
-SUVs are uncommon and trucks are just plain rare here.
-What would be considered a micro-car in the US is standard here.
-We’ve noticed that there are dramatically more cars that are hatchbacks and few cars with trunks.
-Very pragmatic in our opinion.
+So it’s a good thing that cars are smaller in the UK!
+SUVs are uncommon and trucks are just plain rare.
+What would be considered a micro-car in the US is standard and we’ve noticed that there are dramatically more cars that are hatchbacks and only a few cars with trunks.
+This is very pragmatic in our opinion.

-Food and Stores
+Differences in Food and Stores

 We can’t go without mentioning food here.
 What we’ve noticed is a bit biased, since we don’t eat out much and shop for very specific types of food.
 However, we’ve certainly noticed a few things.

-- Chips are fries and crisps are chips.
+Chips are fries and crisps are chips.

-- Eggs are purchased in packages of 6, 10, 12, 15 and 18.
-Packs of one dozen eggs is less common.
+Eggs are purchased in packages of 6, 10, 12, 15 and 18.
+However, packs of one dozen eggs is less common.

-- Baked beans are part of a traditional meal in the UK.
-Therefore, an aisle of canned beans consists almost entirely of baked beans, with a very small section (if any) reserved for other types (kidney, chickpea, butter, etc).
+Baked beans are part of a traditional meal in the UK.
+Therefore, an aisle of canned beans consists almost entirely of baked beans with a very small section (if any) reserved for other types (kidney, chickpea, butter, etc).

 Gratitude in the Small Things

-Overall, most of what we find in differences are peculiar, interesting or great.
+Overall, most of what we find in differences are peculiar, interesting, or great.
 Very few things do we actually dislike, most just take a bit of getting used to.
 For us, it’s practicing gratitude by recognizing the things some people take for granted, that make our lives a bit easier, happier, or more beautiful.